Machine learning study on single production of a singlet vectorlike lepton at the Large Hadron Collider: Abstract

 \section{Abstract}

-Vector-like leptons are non-chiral, colorless fermions from new physics beyond the Standard Model, appearing in many theoretical extensions.
-We investigate the prospect for detecting the single production of a singlet vector-like lepton that mixes with the $\tau$ lepton at the Large Hadron Collider.
+Vectorlike leptons are nonchiral, colorless fermions from new physics beyond the Standard Model, appearing in many theoretical extensions.
+We investigate the prospect for detecting the single production of a singlet vectorlike lepton that mixes with the $\tau$ lepton at the Large Hadron Collider.
 The corresponding final states are classified as the three- and four-lepton search channels.
 The machine learning algorithm XGBoost is employed to enhance signal-background discrimination.
-Our analysis indicates that, at $\sqrt{s} = 14~\mathrm{TeV}$ with an integrated luminosity of $3000~\mathrm{fb}^{-1}$, the expected $2\sigma$ exclusion limits in the three- and four-lepton channels can reach vector-like lepton masses up to $620~\mathrm{GeV}$ and $490~\mathrm{GeV}$, respectively.
-These findings demonstrate that machine learning techniques can substantially improve the sensitivity of collider searches for vector-like leptons.
+Our analysis indicates that, at $\sqrt{s} = 14~\mathrm{TeV}$ with an integrated luminosity of $3000~\mathrm{fb}^{-1}$ under the assumption of negligible systematic uncertainties, the expected $2\sigma$ exclusion limits in the three- and four-lepton channels can reach vectorlike lepton masses up to $500$ and $405~\mathrm{GeV}$ in the parameter region allowed by the electroweak oblique parameter constraint, respectively.
+These findings demonstrate that machine learning techniques can substantially improve the sensitivity of collider searches for vectorlike leptons.